 Buddha’s life and teachings serve as the foundation of the Buddhist religion and he is considered to be one of the 10 major avatars of Vishnu, the Hindu god of preservation.

-Here’s our collection of Buddha quotes for living a more peaceful and meaningful life.
+Here are Buddha quotes for living a more peaceful and meaningful life:

 Better than a thousand hollow words, is one word that brings peace.

 If you knew what I know about the power of giving, you would not let a single meal pass without sharing it in some way.

 Nothing can harm you as much as your own thoughts unguarded.

 People with opinions just go around bothering each other.